What's the recovery like for Botox?

 Recovery tips

-- Stay upright for at least 4 hours after your appointment
+- Stay upright for at least 4 hours — no lying flat, no face-down massage, no repeated bending over

 What to avoid